 All applicants will be ranked according to their performance in the tests.
 Oversubscription criteria will be applied if there are more applicants than the 128 places available.
 A qualifying score will be determined (to two decimal places) for candidates in categories 3-6 of the oversubscription criteria below.
 A qualifying score of 5 points lower than this score will be applied for candidates in categories 1 and 2 of the oversubscription criteria below (Pupil Premium/Service Premium/Child in Care).
-Below is a summary of the oversubscription criteria - please read the admission policy for entry into Year 7 in September 2024 for more information.
+Below is a summary of the oversubscription criteria - please read the admission policy for entry into Year 7 in September 2026 for more information.

-Children who have a Statement of Special Educational Need or an Education Health and Care Plan where the School has been named by the Local Authority will be admitted automatically (see admission policy for more information) and the number of places available to other applicants will be reduced accordingly.
+Children who have an Education Health and Care Plan where Kendrick School has been named by the Local Authority will be admitted automatically1 (see admission policy for more information) and the number of places available to other applicants will be reduced accordingly.